mciniselli/T5_Replication_Package/README.md

 ## How to cite

-For the original study based on the BERT model, use the following BibTeX
+For the original study based on the RoBERTa model, use the following BibTeX
 ```
-@article{ciniselli2021empirical,
-  title={An Empirical Study on the Usage of BERT Models for Code Completion},
+@inproceedings{Ciniselli2021,
-  author={Ciniselli, Matteo and Cooper, Nathan and Pascarella, Luca and Poshyvanyk, Denys and Di Penta, Massimiliano and Bavota, Gabriele},
+	author = {Ciniselli, Matteo and Cooper, Nathan and Pascarella, Luca and Poshyvanyk, Denys and Di Penta, Massimiliano and Bavota, Gabriele},
-  journal={arXiv preprint arXiv:2103.07115},
-  year={2021}
+	title = {An Empirical Study on the Usage of BERT Models for Code Completion},
+	booktitle = {Proceedings of the 18th Working Conference on Mining Software Repositories},
+	series = {MSR '21},
+	year = {2021},
+	pages = {To Appear}
 }
 ```